anvitha-mattapalli/BSE_Portfolio/index.md

 title: Obstacle Avoiding Robot!
 ---
 # Introduction
-I designed a 4 wheel autonomous Arduino robot that can detect and maneuver around obstacles using an ultrasonic sensor.
-From this base project, I implemented voice control via HC-05 Bluetooth module and edge-avoiding characteristicsc with an infrared sensor.
+I designed a 4 wheel, autonomous Arduino robot that can detect and maneuver around obstacles using an ultrasonic sensor.
+From this base project, I implemented voice control via HC-05 Bluetooth module and edge-avoiding features with an infrared sensor.
+I hope to add more modifications in the future and apply this to practical, real-life situations.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|